 Minutes earlier, Rob Lowe, the host for the evening had given a brief overview of Elton John’s meteoric rise to fame, which included his well documented first American performance at that historic West Hollywood club in 1970.

-I told Nigel how much I truly admired his innovative style of drumming that had graced such albums as Honky Chateau and Goodbye Yellow Brick Road, and what an amazing rhythm section he and bassist Dee Murray had created together.
+I told Nigel how much I truly admired his innovative style of drumming that had graced such albums as Goodbye Yellow Brick Road and Captain Fantastic, and what an amazing rhythm section he and bassist Dee Murray had created together.
 Nigel then opened up the program book that had been printed specifically for the evening and pointed out a photo to me of Elton, Dee and himself that had been taken right around the time of the Troubadour performance.
 Long gone was Nigel’s shoulder length black hair.
 Also gone was Dee Murray who had passed away in 1992.
 “There isn’t a day that goes by that I don’t think about him,” Nigel poignantly revealed.